 - Air fresheners

 - New water bowls, food bowls, or toys

 Determining the cause of your cat’s diarrhea is half the battle of treating it.
 Always consult a vet first when dealing with cat diarrhea, but be ready to do some detective work in case the cause is in your home.

 What to Do When Your Cat Has Diarrhea

 Call the Vet

-If the diarrhea lasts for more than a day, the very first thing you should do is call your veterinarian, and be ready to give a detailed description of symptoms and timeline.
-Here are some questions your vet might ask you to help determine the cause of the diarrhea:
+If diarrhea lasts for more than a day, you should first call your veterinarian and be ready to give a detailed description of symptoms and timeline.
+Here are some questions your vet might ask you to help determine the cause of diarrhea:

 - Does your cat appear to be in pain?

 - Are the stools bloody, black, or tarry?

 - Is your cat exhibiting other symptoms like fever, vomiting, lethargy, or dehydration?